• Welcome to Raising Teens Today!

 Carving out quality time to nurture the bond with your teenage daughter is so important.
 Yet, it’s so easy to get caught up in everyday life and not take the time to connect.

-I know for me and my daughters, we’re always on the go.
-They’re busy at school and college, hanging out with friends, working and generally keeping up with life and I’m busy working, keeping up with the house, cooking, cleaning, running errands and everything else that seems to creep up on my endless to-do list.
+I know that for my daughters and me, we’re always on the go.
+They’re busy at school and college, hanging out with friends, working, and generally keeping up with life, and I’m busy working, keeping up with the house, cooking, cleaning, running errands, and everything else that seems to creep up on my endless to-do list.
 Carving out real quality time with them isn’t always easy.

 But, it is… they do care, they do need us, and time with us is important to them.